dataledgerlabs/TxGuard/README.md

 - **Descriptive Analytics Engine**
   Processes curated data to generate key metrics and behavioral patterns relevant to use cases such as transaction monitoring, risk analysis, and customer profiling.
 - **Exposure**
-  Develops and configures MCPs (Multi-Component Pipelines) and intelligent agents to interpret and respond to user queries in natural language.
+  Develops and configures MCPs (Multi-Component Pipelines) and intelligent agents capable of interpreting and responding to user queries in natural language.
+Rather than building a traditional user-facing frontend, the system will leverage the interface of the integrated Large Language Model (LLM) to enable direct querying of the platform’s database.
+This approach provides immediate utility while keeping the focus on core intelligence and data capabilities.

+These components work cohesively to deliver reliable, explainable, and structured financial intelligence from decentralized blockchain data.

 <br>